 In a spirit of musical collectivism, the band contained less-experienced players alongside more polished ones, and combined skilful arrangements with organised chaos so that both could thrive.
 The musicians were also evenly balanced between men and women.
 (Belonging to a big band that wasn't for once all-male should have made life on the road more civilized, but often didn't.)

 The original vocalist was Sarah Jane Morris, a singer with an extraordinary contralto range who left the band in 1988 to work with The Communards.
 Since then she has developed a successful solo career in the jazz/soul area.
 The Happy End was lucky enough to find another singer with a wonderfully powerful and expressive voice, Bernadette Keeffe, who was with the band for its last eight years.

-The first two of the band's albums, There's Nothing Quite Like Money and Resolution, and a casette-only live compilation of Brecht material, Song Of The Big Shot, are unfortunately no longer available, though you might strike lucky if you scour the second-hand and bargain bins.
+The band's albums, There's Nothing Quite Like Money, Resolution, Turn Things Upside Down, and a casette-only live compilation of Brecht material, Song Of The Big Shot, are unfortunately no longer available, though you might strike lucky if you search online or scour the second-hand and bargain bins.
 (Try under "Jazz", "Big Band", or "Experimental".)
-CDs of The Happy End's final album Turn Things Upside Down can be ordered here.